Spleen and hypertension

 The Spleen transforms food and drink into blood and qi.
 It also plays a role in sorting and eliminating waste through stool, urine and perspiration.

-A quality diet is therefore essential to the Spleen’s energetic balance.
-However, our diet is often too rich, and we eat too much.
-What’s more, we eat foods that bring in a lot of moisture (sugars, fats), or foods that are too raw or too cold.
+What’s more, we consume foods that provide a lot of moisture (sugars, fats), or foods that are too raw or too cold.
 In both cases, we damage the spleen.

-If the Spleen’s function is weakened, its transformative and eliminative properties will go awry.
-The Spleen will not be able to eliminate all the waste from the alimentary bolus, which will then be transformed into Tán, or mucus.
-The Tán formed can be either cold or hot, depending on the type of individual.
+If the spleen is weak, its transformation and elimination properties will be disrupted.
+The spleen will not be able to eliminate all the waste from the digestive tract, which will then turn into Tán, or phlegm.
+The Tán formed can be either cold or hot in nature, depending on the individual.

-This Tán will attach itself to the most vulnerable parts of the body, notably the walls of the blood vessels, thus impeding the free circulation of blood.
-This is how, through Tán, the spleen relates to blood pressure.
-Tan obstructs vessels, making them harder and less elastic.
-The heart in particular is affected.
+This Tán will settle in the most vulnerable areas of the body, particularly on the walls of the blood vessels, thus hindering the free circulation of blood.

 L'angélique chinoise, trésor de la mtc